ZerBea/hcxtools/README.md

 * hcxtools are able to capture handshakes from not connected clients (only one single M2 from the client is required)

-* hcxtools are  are able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required)
+* hcxtools are able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required)

 * hcxtools are able to capture extended EAPOL (RADIUS, GSM-SIM, WPS)

 * hcxtools are able to capture passwords from the wlan traffic

 * hcxtools are able to capture plainmasterkeys from the wlan traffic

 * hcxtools are able to capture usernames and identities from the wlan traffic